Everduin94/flotes-blog/src/pages/posts/independent-vs-company.md

 tags: ["Engineer", "Coding", "Career"]
 ---

+I currently work at the Fortune 500 tech company Cisco.
+While I work here, I also work on side projects in my free-time. — I noticed what **worked for me in a team at my full-time job**, did **not** hold up for what **worked best for me in my side projects**.

 Software development is filled with **methodologies**, **best practices**, and **advice**.
-Often, what works for a single independent developer, a small team, and a large company; may vary significantly.
+Often, what works for a developer working independently, a small team, and a large company; may vary significantly.

 These practices can also vary by domain or type of project.
-For now, we'll focus on differences introduced by size & complexity.
+For now, we’ll focus on differences introduced by **size & complexity**.

+Thus, the alternate title may be, **working on side projects vs working on company projects**.

+> Clarification: When I say independent developer.
+I mean the sole developer working on a project without other programmers, designers, product, etc… Not contractors / freelances hired independently, that then may work in a team.

 ## Independent vs Company